Technion – Israel Institute of Technology: Technology transfer, partnerships and outreach programs

 Technion has a dedicated office to bridge the transition of scientific and technological discovery to successfully commercialized innovation since 2007: T3 – Technion Technology Transfer.
 As of 2011, 424 patents were granted to Technion innovations, with 845 patents pending.
 T3's partners include incubators, entrepreneurs, private investors, VCs and angel groups.
 It has strategic partnerships with Microsoft, IBM, Intel, Philips, Johnson & Johnson, Coca-Cola, among others.

 Technion offers after-school and summer enrichment courses for young people on subjects ranging from introductory electronics and computer programming to aerospace, architecture, biology, chemistry and physics.
 Two examples are Scitech and the Math Summer Camp, devoted to number theory.

 Technion set up the Israeli chapter of Engineers Without Borders, which among other projects, installed a network of biogas systems in rural Nepal providing sustainable energy and improved sanitation.

-The Technion empowers students from underrepresented groups such as Haredim and Arabs through scholarships, social programs and financial support.
+The Technion includes students from underrepresented groups such as Haredim and Arabs through scholarships, social programs and financial support.
 The Technion is one of the main sponsors of the Israeli league of FIRST robotics competition which became a formal project of the Technion since 2013.
 The percentage of Arab students at the Technion equals the percentage of the general Arab population in Israel: 20%.

 The Technion and Technische Universität Darmstadt formed a partnership in cyber security, entrepreneurship and materials science.

 Technion became a partner of Washington University in St. Louis through the McDonnell International Scholars Academy.

-Rankings
+Rankings and reputation

-In 2022, the Shanghai Academic Ranking rated the Technion as 83rd in its list of the top 100 universities in the world.
+Technion is commonly referred to as "Israel's MIT" due to its reputation for math and science talent.

+As of June 2023, Technion is ranked 79th in the world by ShanghaiRanking, 83rd worldwide in the ARWU 2022, 317th in the USNEWS Global Universities Ranking 2022-2023, 392nd worldwide in the QS WUR 2024, and 501–600th in the THE WUR 2023.
+Technion is the 288th best-ranked university worldwide in 2022 in terms of aggregate performance across QS, THE, and ARWU.

+In 2012, the Center for World University Rankings (CWUR) ranked Technion 51st in the world and third in Israel.

+Previously, Technion has been ranked 183rd worldwide in QS WUR 2014 and 193rd worldwide in THE WUR 2013.

+Technion was ranked 176–200th worldwide in the THE Reputation Ranking 2020.

 In 2012, the magazine Business Insider ranked Technion among the top 25 engineering schools in the world.

-In 2012, the Center for World University Rankings ranked Technion 51st in the world and third in Israel in its CWUR World University Rankings.

-For national rankings in 2011, Technion was ranked the No. 2 of universities in Israel by ARWU.
-In global rankings for that year, Technion was ranked #102–150 by ARWU, No. 220 by QS.

-It was ranked #401–500 by Times Higher Education World University Rankings in 2020.

 In 2013, the Technion was the only school outside the United States to make it into the top 10 on a new Bloomberg Rankings list of schools whose graduates are CEOs of top U.S. tech companies.